Zeng Xueming: Biography

 Zeng was born into a Catholic family in Guangzhou in October 1905.
 She was the youngest daughter in a family of ten children, including seven girls.
 Her mother's surname was Liang (梁).
 Her father, a businessman from Meixian, Guangdong, named Zeng Kaihua (曾開華), died in 1915.
 As the daughter of a concubine, she was expelled from her father's house when he died.
 In these difficult circumstances, she was befriended by the wife of Vietnamese communist Lam Duc Thu.
 She learned to be a midwife at a school in Guangzhou and graduated in 1925 at the age of 20.

-At this time, Vietnam was part of French Indochina, with communist and nationalist political activity targeted by the Sûreté, or French national police.
+At this time, Vietnam was part of French Indochina, with communist and nationalist political activity targeted by the local Sûreté, the Indochinese branch of the French national police.
 Hồ arrived in Guangzhou in November 1924 on a boat from Vladivostok.
 He posed as a Chinese citizen named Li Shui (Ly Thuy) and worked as a translator for Comintern agent and Soviet arms dealer Mikhail Borodin.
 In May 1925, Hồ participated in the founding of Thanh Nien, or Vietnamese Revolutionary Youth Association.
 This group was a forerunner of today's Vietnamese Communist Party.

 In 1925, Zeng was introduced to Hồ by Thụ.
 Thụ was at this time active in Thanh Nien, although he was later exposed as an informer to the Sûreté.
 Hồ later gave Zeng a ruby engagement ring.
 When Ho's comrades objected to the match, he told them, "I will get married despite your disapproval because I need a woman to teach me the language and keep house."
 The couple were married on 18 October 1926.
 The legal witnesses were Cai Chang and Deng Yingchao, wife of future Chinese Premier Zhou Enlai.
 Zeng was 21 and Hồ was 36.
 The wedding took place in the same building where Zhou had married Deng earlier.
 They then lived together at Borodin's residence.
 Hồ was overjoyed when he learned that Zeng was pregnant in late 1926.
 However, Zeng obtained an abortion on the advice of her mother, who feared that Hồ might be forced to leave China.